 Each of these states provide an indication of ways that a thread can be waiting on another thread’s actions so as to attempt to alleviate lock protocol errors.
 Though Java has intrinsic language features for managing lock protocol errors, per the Java specification, “The Java programming language neither prevents nor requires detection of deadlock conditions.”
 It is recommended in the Java specification that conventional techniques for deadlock avoidance be used since Java does not inherently have preventions.

-The BlockingQueue interface, java.util.concurrent.BlockingQueue, is a thread safe queue that permits multiple threads to insert or extract elements without concurrency issues.
+The BlockingQueue Interface, java.util.concurrent.BlockingQueue, is a thread safe queue that permits multiple threads to insert or extract elements without concurrency issues.
 If the queue is empty, a thread will be blocked from taking an element until one is added to the queue.
 Similarly, if the queue is full, a thread will be blocked from adding additional elements.

 For example, in a producer/consumer scenario, both kinds of threads need to synchronize over a buffer; in addition, producers need to wait when the buffer is full and consumers need to wait when the buffer is empty.
 It is the responsibility of each thread to inform the other kind when an element is taken off the buffer, which then is no longer full, or an element is added to the buffer, which then is no longer empty.
-However, Java waits on the synchronized object, not a signal of a specific condition.
-Notify() notifies the object, which releases the top element on the wait queue.
+However, Java waits on the synchronized object, not a signal of a specific condition. notify() notifies the object, which releases the top element on the wait queue.
 In the unlikely but possible event that a producer notifies, but the top element on the queue happens to be another producer, the wrong kind of thread is awakened.
 If the buffer is full at this time, the awakened producer waits and so do all threads, including consumers, forever, unless another consumer arrives and gets the queue going again.
 Response times of the threads become unpredictable and possibly reach infinity.
 Therefore, to be on the safe side, notifyAll() is to be used to awaken all queued entries.
 As only one consumer can win, all others will have to wait again; this creates performance issues.

 Java also provides a mechanism to schedule and release threads explicitly via the wait() and signal() functions.
 A thread can wait(E) on a timed event or on an arbitrary event.
 All threads waiting on a non-timed event are waiting until a notify(E) or notifyAll(E) is called.
 The first releases only the first thread to wait, while notifyAll(E) releases all waiting threads.
 Interrupt will also release a thread from a wait queue, but with an exception state set.
 The vulnerabilities that can result from the use of this mechanism are: A nasty vulnerability is the existence of only a single waiting queue for each synchronized object since: